eyeonus/Trade-Dangerous/README.txt

 .
 Finish implementing tests,
 .
 Make "update" have an option that just takes a filename to allow people to import data from elsewhere more easily,
 .
-Convert "run" command because - that's kind of the point, .
 Document the command API in TEMPLATE.py

 (See end of file for older changes)